ganeshdipdumbare/gymondo-subscription/README.md

 ## Improvements
 - Just a sample code, not as per system design which requires exact requirements
 - Subscription auto extend after end date
-- Decide which DB can be used as per the data.
+- Decide which DB can be used as per the data and accordingle normalization.
 - As of now, product name is stored in subscription details to make it simpler.
 - Use pagination for getting the products if the records in high quantity.
 - Use of authentication/authorization for the user.